python/community-starter-kit/README.rst

 Contributing
 ------------
-Please help us create and currate this awesome resource for community development.
+Please help us create and curate this awesome resource for community development.

 * Create a `fork`_ of this repository